NonoHM/nonohm.github.io/_posts/2023-09-21-THM-CTF-Blog.md

 +++ exited (status 0) +++
 ```

 It looks that it checks if there is any environement variable with the name *"admin"*.
-With this knowledge acquired, we have to export a env var with the account *www-data*.
+With this acquired knowledge, we have to export a env var with the account *www-data*.

 ``` sh
 export admin="nil";